 EURUSD Analysis and Talking Points

-IG Client Positioning Sentiment states that the fact that traders are net-long suggests prices may continue to fall.
+IG Client Positioning Sentiment states that 52.7% of traders are net-long.
 For full client positioning click here

 — Written by Justin McQueen, Market Analyst